chipguyhere/PulseCapture/README.md

 #### Notes
 * An event is the arrival of a complete message (such as a complete IR command, or a complete RFID card swipe, or a complete PWM timing measurement).
 * You can detect a received event without removing it from the buffer by checking ```capturedBitCount``` for a non-zero value.
 * Each instance will only buffer one complete "message" event.
-If a second event arrives before the first event is read, the first event is overwritten and discarded.
+If a second event finishes arriving before the first event is read, the first event is overwritten and discarded.
 This design is intentional.

 ### Infrared receiver: